 If you are thinking of selling your structured settlement, you are in good company.
-Across the country, factoring companies—financial institutions that buy structured settlements—buy thousands of structured settlements each day.
+Across the country, factoring companies – companies that buy structured settlements—purchase thousands of structured settlements each day.

-Selling your structured settlement can help in many ways.
+Selling your payments can help in many ways.
 It can provide funds for buying a home, provide seed money for starting a business, or pay off high interest debt.
 Other people use the funds to purchase a car.
-One of the best things about selling settlement payments is that you can sell part or all of the settlement, depending on your need for cash and future financial picture.
+One of the best things about selling a structured settlement is that you can sell part or all of the settlement, depending on your need for cash and future financial picture.

-Whatever the reason and whatever percentage you elect, selling puts you in control of your finances.
+Whatever the reason and whatever percentage you elect, getting a lump sum puts you in control of your finances.
 Living on a fixed income can become terribly confining.
 It can lead to putting off or never achieving important dreams.
-Nobody wants to feel they have to defer life's most meaningful pursuits because they cannot access the value of their structured settlement.
+Nobody wants to feel they have to defer life’s most meaningful pursuits because they cannot access the value of their structured settlement.

-Another reason for selling future payments is an unexpected illness or accident causes the need for a sum of cash right away.
-You can sell your structured settlement to prevent foreclosure, pay taxes, or forestall other debt collection activities.
-When debt becomes unmanageable, many people sell their structured settlement to return their household to financial health.
+Another reason for selling your payments is an unexpected illness or accident causes the need for a sum of cash right away.
+You can sell your settlement to prevent foreclosure, pay taxes, or forestall other debt collection activities.

 Other common reasons include: